sergio-costas/lxcraft/README.md

 It builds the snap inside a LXC container using "--destructive-mode", which allows to do it in a safe way.
 Everything is defined with a YAML file.

+## Uninstalling old, non-pip versions of LXCraft

+If the installer says that it can't uninstall lxcraft because it is a distutils-installed program, you must first manually remove it from the system with the 'uninstall-old.sh' script.

+## Installing LXCraft

+Just run at the source folder:

+    python3 -m pip install .

+If you receive an error, ensure that the source folder doesn't have any of these folders:

+    build
+    dist
+    lxcraft.egg-info

+If they do exist, delete them and try again.
+Also, ensure that no old, pre-pip versions are installed, removing them with the 'uninstall-old.sh' script.

+## BASH completion

+If you installed lxcraft without SUDO, you won't have bash completion support.
+To fix this, just add to your ~/.bashrc file, at the end:

+    source "$HOME/.local/share/lxcraft/lxcraft.completion"

+and any new shell will have completion.

 ## YAML format

 This is an example configuration file: